Degrees and Courses of Study

 - Vernon Venable Prize—for excellence in philosophy

 - Mary Evelyn Wells and Gertrude Smith Prize—for excellence in mathematics

-- Jane Dealy Wirsig Memorial Prize—in recognition of outstanding promise and accomplishment in journalism
+- Jane Dealy and Woodrow Wirsig Memorial Prize—in recognition of accomplishment and promise in the field of journalism

 - Jeffrey Chance Memorial Award—for excellence in both classwork and research in chemistry